Could you be an iron ore miner in Eskdale? Learn about their life and work, then decide for yourself.

 - TV/DVD/Blu-Ray/USB player

-If your group would like to produce a display for our temporary exhibition gallery, then please get in touch and remember – we welcome all subjects, not just railways!
+If your group would like to produce a display for our Community Exhibition Gallery, then please get in touch and remember – we welcome all subjects, not just railways!
+You can find our guidelines for producing Community Exhibitions here